d0n601/PwnCity/README.md

 # Extra Credit
 * Defeat Microsoft Defender and get an Empire agent to launch on `PwnAgent01` via TeamCity.
 * Enable Defender on Bruno-PC, and dump creds.

+# Administrative Notes
+This section is just a collection of snippets that were useful when administering the lab environment.

+#### RDP into Windows Hosts
+1. From Kali, dynamic port forward on `TeamCity` host to access local resources `ssh -D 9050 x@52.234.0.18`.
+2. RDP via Proxychains with `proxychains4 xfreerdp /u:dev /v:10.0.0.6:3389.

 # References